 Make deletions in arrays blazingly fast

-A simple solution to avoid the shifts would be to mark the items as deleted instead of actually removing them.
-This operation is as simple as replacing the item with an item of the same type and the one you would not expect to be present in your scenario.
-For example, if you are holding order_ids as type int, you wouldn't use 0 as id so choose 0 as your item delete marker.
+A simple solution to avoid the shifts would be to mark the items as deleted(tomb_stone) instead of actually removing them.
+This operation is as simple as replacing the item with another item of the same type, the one you would not expect to be present in your scenario.
+For example, if you are holding order_ids as type int, you wouldn't use 0 as id so choose 0 as the tomb_stone.
 With this single optimization, we made deletion in arrays orders of magnitudes faster than linked lists deletion even though both have the same time complexity ( traversal O(N) + deletion O(1) ).
 This is because arrays store items compactly and contiguously which means lots of cache hits hence blazingly fast.

 With the above approach, there is one issue, memory fragmentation.
-If we keep deleted items forever, memory consumed by those unwanted items is wasted; the compactness of the data structure is reduced which in turn increases cache misses, impacting performance over time.
+If we keep deleted items forever, memory consumed by those unused items is wasted; the compactness of the data structure is reduced which in turn increases cache misses, impacting performance over time.

 # setup